metosin/reitit/README.md

 ## Route Syntax

-Routes are defined as vectors, which String path as the first element, then optional meta-data (non-vector) and optional child routes.
+Routes are defined as vectors, which String path, optional (non-vector) route argument and optional child routes.
 Routes can be wrapped in vectors.

 Simple route: